Redislabs-Solution-Architects/redis-spring-data-handsonlab/README.md

 We expect you to be somewhat familiar with Java but if you're not: don't worry, working source code is provided for all exercises in this hands-on lab.

-## Installing the Redis CLI and verifying that it correctly installed
+## Installing Redis and the Redis CLI and verifying that it correctly installed

 MacOS: